HPCE/hpce-2014-cw2/readme.md

 your package manager, but if you find uncorrectable errors, switch to a controlled environment like Cygwin.
-Building the environment should not involve any debugging or difficulty, so don't get caught up trying to debug problems.)
+Building the environment should not involve any debugging or difficulty, so don't get caught up trying to debug problems.
+If you come across any problems, raise an [issue](https://github.com/HPCE/hpce-2014-cw2/issues), and either I or someone else might be able to help.
+Don't forget to include actionable information though.
+)

 Once configuration has finished, a new file called `Makefile` will have appeared, which is the input to the next stage.
 Again, notice the pattern:

 1. the required input is the configure file;
 2. the action is to run that configure file;
 3. the output is the Makefile.